Zār: Tumbura

 At one point sanjaks operated in a healing capacity, especially in the hybrid role of shaykh-sanjak, but now this is more so the role of a shaykha.
 The sanjaks of old are also attributed magical powers, particularly power to harm others with "hot roots" from the South and the Blue Nile.
 Not everyone who plays tanbūra for the tumbura is a sanjak; some are brigdars (assistants to the sanjak).
 Technically, anyone who knows tumbura songs could become a sanjak, but in practice they usually must be "called" by the spirit, which happens in the form of a long ailment cured by tumbura.
 The term sanjak probably comes from a military title in the Turco-Egyptian army, the leader of a company of cavalry, as does brigdar (from baraq dar).
 Sanjaq is also what the Ottoman flag is called.
 The sanjak generally deals with matters of the public sphere, such as initiations of new members, installing new officants, and celebrating annual Islamic festivals, which shaykhas organize under the sanjak's authority.
 Unlike the shaykha, the sanjak exercises authority in multiple groups, and ultimately appoints all other roles in the zār tumbura.
 Because of this, the sanjak performing this role is called the guide (dalīl), which is also an army rank.
 If the dalīl isn't present at a ceremony, no other sanjak can play, and the dalīl is viewed as owning the rabābas the shaykha has in her house.
-There is only one dalīl in a group, though multiple sanjak may play at ceremonies.
+There is a single dalīl in a group, though multiple sanjak may play at ceremonies.
 The shaykh-sanjak performed the role of the sanjak and the shaykha, doing music, healing, and divinations, and this role was more standard in the zār tumbura of Eastern Sudan.
 In Khartoum, those that acted as both were viewed with some suspicion.
 A sanjak, after acquiring the knowledge of a shaykha by proximity, could become a shaykh by sacrificing a bull.
 Today the sanjak role is greatly diminished in power due to tumbura overall declining and eroding the old social networks, and sanjaks may primarily be viewed as musicians.

 The ceremony for a new sanjak would have the candidate seated while wearing a white jallabiyya and turban, with a green shawl (representing al-Jilanī) and a red shawl (representing Bilal) crossed over his chest.
 Behind him is the rabāba.
 The other sanjaks stand on either side of him.
 Behind the sanjaks stand the brigdars and sawatary.
 At the back are male devotees on the right, female on the left.
 All are facing Mecca, and the cult banners are in front of them.
 The dalīl of the house brings 7 trays of sweets, and gives the sanjaks one of each, then the new sanjak, then the male devotees.
 The ummiyya or jalīsa serves the women.
 The dalīl plays the tahīl (representing "there is no God but God"), and the brigdar recites the Fatiha before slaughtering a sheep for al-Jilanī.